-- Gasoline or diesel oil tank-filled abroad and consumed in Croatia is equal to the amount of the same type of fuels tank-filled in Croatia and consumed abroad (this is due to a large number of tourist destination and transit trips in Croatia), so the effect of this consumption pattern in neutral to fuel balance. - Fuel consumption calculated by COPERT, taking into account number of vehicles and annual average vehicle mileage, should be to a highest possible degree equal to consumption of fuels from the national energy balance (the difference should not be greater than 1%).
+Gasoline or diesel oil tank-filled abroad and consumed in Croatia is equal to the amount of the same type of fuels tank-filled in Croatia and consumed abroad (this is due to a large number of tourist destination and transit trips in Croatia), so the effect of this consumption pattern in neutral to fuel balance. - Fuel consumption calculated by COPERT, taking into account number of vehicles and annual average vehicle mileage, should be to a highest possible degree equal to consumption of fuels from the national energy balance (the difference should not be greater than 1%).

-The aggregate number of road motor vehicles per each major group (passenger cars, light and heavy-duty vehicles, buses, motorcycles and mopeds) for year 1990, 2000, 2005, 2010 and for period 2011 - 2020 are presented in the Table A2-10 of the Annex 3.
+The aggregate number of road motor vehicles per each major group (passenger cars, light and heavy-duty vehicles, buses, motorcycles and mopeds) for year 1990, 2000, 2005, 2010 and for period 2011 - 2021 are presented in the Table A2-10 of the Annex 3.

-Comparing the total number of vehicles in 2020 with the number of vehicles in 1990 it can notice the increase of 70.3 %.
-The increase was largely the result of increase in the number of passenger cars by 60.9 %, constituting 82.7 % of the total number of road vehicles in 2020.
-Other classes of vehicles were also increased in this period: the number of Light Duty vehicles increased by 123.3%, Heavy Duty vehicles included buses increased by 36.5%, motorcycles and mopeds for 3.4 times.
-It is important to emphasize that number of registered vehicles gradually decreased in the period 2008-2014 due to economic crisis, where the number of passenger cars which have the highest share in total number of vehicles decreased by 3.5 %.
+Comparing the total number of vehicles in 2021 with the number of vehicles in 1990 it can notice the increase of 42.5 %.
+The increase was largely the result of increase in the number of passenger cars by 39.4 %, constituting 83.0 % of the total number of road vehicles in 2021.
+Other classes of vehicles were also increased in this period: the number of Light Duty vehicles increased by 57.8%, Heavy Duty vehicles included buses increased by 8.7%, motorcycles and mopeds for 71.0 %.
+It is important to emphasize that number of registered vehicles gradually decreased in the period 2008-2014 due to economic crisis.